-In line with our objective to retain our executive officers and incent them to continue to focus and remain dedicated to their responsibilities and to maximize stockholder value, including in the event of a transaction that could result in a change in control of our Company, we have entered into employment agreements with our executive officers that provide for certain severance payments in connection with certain termination events, including a termination in connection with a change in control.
+In line with our objective to retain our executive officers and incentivize them to continue to focus and remain dedicated to their responsibilities and to maximize stockholder value, including in the event of a transaction that could result in a change in control of our Company, we have entered into employment agreements with our executive officers that provide for certain severance payments in connection with certain termination events, including a termination in connection with a change in control.
 Further, consistent with best practices, none of our NEOs are entitled to excise tax gross-up payments.
-For each of our NEOs, these separation arrangements are described below under "Employment Agreements and Compensatory Arrangements" and "Potential Payments Upon Termination or Change in Control."
+For further information about separation agreements and other arrangements with our NEOs, these arrangements are described below under "Narrative Supplement to Summary Compensation Table-Employment Agreements and Compensatory Arrangements" and "Potential Payments Upon Termination or Change in Control."